Causes and Prevention of Current Wars

 All wars have multiple complex causes that contribute to the outbreak, but here we are interested only in the most important factors.
 Imperfect though it may be, the table gives us a usable lead on what kind of preventive policies that humanity needs to put in place.

-First, the good news.
-Somewhat surprisingly, wars are on a downward trend.
 Figure 1 shows an overview of wars since World War 2.
-We find a clear downward trend in war deaths until Putin invaded Ukraine in 2022.
+We find a clear downward trend in war deaths until Putin invaded Ukraine in 2022, and Netanyahu responded to the Hamas attack on October 7 2023 with his massacre of Palestinian civilians.

 Fig 1